BUMP-In-Silica/Marine-Semester_Intro-to-R/docs/Workshop-Exercise.md

 >     ```

 **Answer:** (highlight to read)
 <span style='color: white;'>Only one.
-There is no memory of past data types, and the coercion happens the
+There is no memory of past data types, and the coercion
-first time the vector is evaluated.
-Therefore, the TRUE in num_logical gets converted into the digit 1 before it gets converted into the character 1 in combined_logical.</span>
+happens the first time a vector is evaluated.
+Therefore, the TRUE in 'num-logical' get converted into the digit 1 before it gets converted into the character '1' in 'combined-logical'.</span>

 > -   You've probably noticed that objects of different types get